 SUPPLIES & EQUIPMENT NEEDED:

-1Prep the Area & Equipment -
+Prep the Area & Equipment -

-3Applying Additional Coats of Wax -
+Applying Additional Coats of Wax -

-4Clean Up -
+Clean Up -

-If their are several jobs that need refinishing over the next few days, you can simply take your mop and tie it off inside a garbage bag.
+If there are several jobs that need refinishing over the next few days, you can simply take your mop and tie it off inside a garbage bag.
 This will create a sealed environment so the mop will stay damp and not dry out.
 If you are finished applying wax, you can simply rinse the mop out for a few minutes until all the finish has been removed from the mop head.
 Allow mop to drip dry away from walls and other objects.
 Laundering is not necessary.
 Wash out and thoroughly clean all other objects and equipment that may have come in contact with the wax.
 If wax is allowed to dry on or in them, it will be nearly impossible to remove later.

-Continue at Burnishing a Floor.
+Continue at Burnishing a Floor